azhx/blagoblag/content/drafts/known-unknowns-zero-days-in-the-wild.rst

 kernel code execution against every major browser/operating system, and that we have no visibility into how they're used.

-When we ocassionally do get insights into what targeted exploitation looks like in the real world, it generally confirms this perspective: when the attack is concerned about stealth, vulnerabilities and exploits can be used in the wild for long periods of time without detection.
+When we occasionally do get insights into what targeted exploitation looks like in the real world, it generally confirms this perspective: when the attack is concerned about stealth, vulnerabilities and exploits can be used in the wild for long periods of time without detection.
 Both the Trident exploit as well as